What to Eat on an Autoimmune + Sjogren’s Diet

 4. Nourish your gut microbiome.

-Gut health and the microbiome (microbes, both helpful and harmful, including bacteria, fungi, parasites, and viruses that reside in our bodies) is a key area of research currently underway.
-Not only for overall health but also for autoimmune disorders.
+Gut health and the microbiome (microbes, both beneficial and harmful, including bacteria, fungi, parasites, and viruses that reside in our bodies) are key areas of research.
+Not only for overall health, but also for autoimmune disorders.

-Researchers have begun investigating microbiome alterations in Sjogren’s Syndrome, not only in the GI tract but also in the eyes and mouth.
+Researchers have begun investigating microbiome alterations in Sjögren’s disease not only in the GI tract but also in the eyes and mouth.
 And preliminary studies suggest microbiome dysbiosis may play a significant role in the pathogenesis of Sjogren’s.

 This is a very exciting area of research!
-So, stay tuned for more on the role of prebiotic and probiotic foods and supplements that may help regulate intestinal permeability, inflammation, and immune dysregulation in Sjogren’s and other autoimmune diseases.
+So, stay tuned for more on the role of prebiotic and probiotic foods and supplements in regulating intestinal permeability, inflammation, and immune dysregulation in Sjögren’s and other autoimmune diseases.

 Learn more: The Best Foods with Probiotics and Prebiotics to Boost Your Health